AI Tools: Creating a Task with the AI Custom Agent

 When there's a task that the agent needs your approval to run, you'll get notified on your dashboard.
 Approvals are required by default for actions that impact data on your live site or communicates with your customers, like sending an email.

-Created your task with AI?
+Created your task with a template or AI?

 You'll see that your task's details have already been filled out for you, but you can edit and change every field.